Wednesday, September 25, 2019

 On a cable TV note, I never understood the business plan of cable.
 I mean, I understand it from the cable company's perspective, but it appears to screw the consumer and there are supposed to be laws and regulations to protect consumers.
 They charge a heck of a lot of money, yet they still sell commercials like network TV.
 So they double dip into our pockets and nobody thinks that is wrong?
 Network TV puts on plenty of shows without charging, so why does cable get to get a by on monopolizing our money?

-So why, by the end of the film, am I at all interested in a sequel?
+Anyway, back to the really bad TV,,, so why, by the end of the film, am I at all interested in a sequel?
 I read Charlese Theron may be in it.
 Maybe she will insist on more authenticity, logic, continuity, story and character depth, less pandering to male voyeurism, and fewer exploitative sexism, near nudity, and butt-crack shots.

 The things we do to pass the time on days off, aye? lol lam...